• Nothing Found

 Do Frankfurt taxis take credit cards?

-Some taxis do accept credit cards, but not all drivers are yet equipped for payment by card.
+Frankfurt taxi drivers usually accept card payments, although this is not always guaranteed.
 If you want to use your card to pay, communicate your preference with the driver before embarking on your journey.

 How do I call a Frankfurt taxi?